Health Canada clarifies alcohol won’t give you cancer if you eat a bunch of bread beforehand - The Beaverton

 The new report released by the CCSA features a dramatic change in language, now stating that no amount of alcohol is safe on an empty stomach and that consuming any more than two drinks per week without at least ordering fries is considered risky.

-“[Health Canada’s] new advisory is meant to reassure Canadians,” says Dr. Wilson Tran. “ Showing them that they can still safely enjoy all the alcohol they previously were by taking a few precautions and practising safe snacks whether that be in the form of a prophylactic sourdough or rye.”
+“[Health ’s] new advisory is meant to reassure Canadians,” says Dr. Wilson Tran. “ Showing them that they can still safely enjoy all the alcohol they previously were by taking a few precautions and practising safe snacks whether that be in the form of a prophylactic sourdough or rye.”

 “Also, water is super important,” says Tran.
 Adding that if any Canadians “feel cancer coming on during a long night out, they should immediately consume 2-3 glasses of water and then switch to clear for the rest of the night.”